neilblom/wordlist-writer/docs/Teacher_Workflow.md

 * scaffold learning with cognates
 * track project vocabulary
 * build or refine a master vocabulary list
 The final output delivered to students is a clean text without highlights.

-2. The Writing Window (Bottom Panel)
+2. The Writing Window
-This is where you type your text.

-As you type:
+The writing window is a single contenteditable element.
+As teachers type:
-* Words are tokenized and normalized
+* words are tokenized and normalized
-* Lemmas are detected
+* lemmas are detected
-* Cognates highlight green
+* cognates highlight green
-* Known words highlight black
+* known words display normally
-* Unknown words show a red asterisk
+* unknown words show a red asterisk
-* Violations appear in the panel above
+* violations appear in the panel above

-Teacher Actions:
+Teacher actions:
-* Type normally
+* type normally
-* Watch highlight colors
+* watch highlight colors
-* Use violations to guide revisions
+* use violations to guide revisions
-* Add new lemmas to the Master List when appropriate
+* add new lemmas to the Master List when appropriate
+Rules:
+* highlight updates occur only through requestHighlightUpdate
+* no highlight occurs during IME composition

 3. Column A — Frequency List
 Shows the most common words in the selected language.

-Teacher Uses:
+Teacher uses:
-* Check whether a word is high-frequency
+* check whether a word is high-frequency
-* Decide if a word is appropriate for beginners
+* decide if a word is appropriate for beginners
-* Click a word to highlight it in the text
+* click a word to highlight it in the text
-* Compare frequency rank with curriculum rank
+* compare frequency rank with curriculum rank

-Best Practice:
+Best practice:
-* Prefer lower-rank words for early lessons
+* prefer lower-rank words for early lessons
-* Avoid rare words unless pedagogically necessary
+* avoid rare words unless pedagogically necessary
+Rules:
+* known words come from NGSL-1K frequency list
+* frequencySet contains normalized lemmas

 4. Column B — Cognates
 Shows cognates for the selected language.

-Teacher Uses:
+Teacher uses:
-* Identify helpful cross-language scaffolding
+* identify helpful cross-language scaffolding
-* Click cognates to highlight them in the text
+* click cognates to highlight them in the text
-* Insert cognates into the Master List automatically
+* insert cognates into the Master List automatically
-* Build cross-language vocabulary awareness
+* build cross-language vocabulary awareness

-Best Practice:
+Best practice:
-* Use cognates to introduce new concepts gently
+* use cognates to introduce new concepts gently
-* Add cognates to the Master List when they support curriculum goals
+* add cognates to the Master List when they support curriculum goals
+Rules:
+* updateCognates must call requestHighlightUpdate
+* updateCognates must not call handleStableInput directly

 5. Column C — Project Word List
 Tracks all lemmas used in the current text.

-Teacher Uses:
+Teacher uses:
-* See which words appear in the text
+* see which words appear in the text
-* Check cognate tier
+* check cognate tier
-* Check frequency tier
+* check frequency tier
-* Identify unknown or out-of-order words
+* identify unknown or out-of-order words
-* Compare project vocabulary with Master List
+* compare project vocabulary with Master List

-Best Practice:
+Best practice:
-* Review project vocabulary before finalizing a text
+* review project vocabulary before finalizing a text
-* Remove or replace words that are too advanced
+* remove or replace words that are too advanced
+Rules:
+* updateProjectList must not trigger highlight
+* updateProjectList runs after highlight on startup

 6. Column D — Master List
 Your curriculum sequence.

-Teacher Uses:
+Teacher uses:
-* Add new lemmas
+* add new lemmas
-* Insert lemmas at specific ranks
+* insert lemmas at specific ranks
-* Reorder lemmas
+* reorder lemmas
-* Add cross-language equivalents
+* add cross-language equivalents
-* Update cognate flags
+* update cognate flags
-* Update frequency metadata

 Highlighting depends on this list.

-Best Practice:
+Best practice:
-* Keep the list small and focused
+* keep the list small and focused
-* Add lemmas only when pedagogically justified
+* add lemmas only when pedagogically justified
-* Maintain consistent ordering
+* maintain consistent ordering
-* Use cross-language equivalents to build unified curricula
+* use cross-language equivalents to build unified curricula
+Rules:
+* masterList contains plain strings only
+* master list updates must trigger requestHighlightUpdate

 7. Violations Panel
 Shows curriculum issues in real time.
 Types:
-* Unknown word
+* unknown word
-* Curriculum gap
+* curriculum gap
-* Out-of-order vocabulary
+* out-of-order vocabulary

-Teacher Uses:
+Teacher uses:
-* Identify words that break curriculum sequence
+* identify words that break curriculum sequence
-* Replace or reorder problematic vocabulary
+* replace or reorder problematic vocabulary
-* Add missing lemmas to the Master List
+* add missing lemmas to the Master List
-* Validate text difficulty
+* validate text difficulty

-Best Practice:
+Best practice:
-* Keep violations panel empty before exporting text
+* keep violations panel empty before exporting text
-* Use violations to refine curriculum
+* use violations to refine curriculum
+Rules:
+* violations must be computed after highlight

-8. Cognate Workflow (Teacher Actions)
+8. Cognate Workflow
-Step 1: Teacher clicks a cognate in Column B
+Step 1: teacher clicks a cognate in Column B
-Step 2: All matching tokens highlight green
+Step 2: matching tokens highlight green
-Step 3: Cognate is inserted into Master List
+Step 3: cognate is inserted into Master List
 Step 4: Master List re-renders
-Step 5: Highlighting updates immediately

-This supports discovery → selection → curriculum building.
+Step 5: requestHighlightUpdate runs the highlight pipeline This supports discovery → selection → curriculum building.

-9. Typed Word Workflow (Teacher Actions)
+9. Typed Word Workflow
-Step 1: Teacher types a new word
+Step 1: teacher types a new word
-Step 2: Word is normalized
+Step 2: word is normalized
-Step 3: If unknown, it highlights red
+Step 3: if unknown, it highlights red
-Step 4: Teacher may add it to Master List
+Step 4: teacher may add it to Master List
-Step 5: It is inserted after last lemma appearing in the story
+Step 5: it is inserted after last lemma appearing in the story Step 6: requestHighlightUpdate runs the highlight pipeline This supports dynamic curriculum development.
-Step 6: Highlighting updates immediately

-This supports dynamic curriculum development.

 10. Saving Your Work
-When you click “Save Project,” the app saves:
+When you click Save Project, the app saves:
 * project metadata
 * project text
 * project wordlist
 * master list

-Teacher Uses:
+Teacher uses:
-* Save progress
+* save progress
-* Switch between projects
+* switch between projects
-* Maintain multiple curricula
+* maintain multiple curricula

-Best Practice:
+Best practice:
-* Save frequently
+* save frequently
-* Name projects clearly (e.g., “Spanish Beginner Unit 1”)
+* name projects clearly
+Rules:
+* project-id-input must always be updated
+* masterList must be saved as plain strings

 11. Loading Your Work
-When you click “Load Project,” the app restores:
+When you click Load Project, the app restores:
 * text
 * project wordlist
 * master list
 * UI state

-Teacher Uses:
+Teacher uses:
-* Continue previous work
+* continue previous work
-* Compare multiple texts
+* compare multiple texts
-* Build long-term curricula
+* build long-term curricula

-Best Practice:
+Best practice:
-* Load projects before writing new texts
+* load projects before writing new texts
-* Keep project list organized
+* keep project list organized
+Rules:
+* masterList assigned directly from Supabase data
+* highlight pipeline must run after load

 12. Exporting Clean Text (Future Phase)
 Teachers will be able to export:
-* clean text (no highlights)
+* clean text without highlights
 * vocabulary summaries
 * curriculum diagnostics
 This supports classroom use.

 13. Multilingual Workflow (Future Phases)